Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Platform: Promote environmental justice and clean water.
 Fight for an affordable healthcare system.
 For more information go to Brown’s campaign website.

-Platform: France’s campaign page says he will fight for affordable healthcare and education.
-As well as fight for airport expansion.
-Supporting federal down payment assistance programs, focusing on redlined communities especially.
+Platform: France’s campaign page says he will fight for affordable healthcare and education, as well as fight for airport expansion.
+Supports federal down payment assistance programs, focusing on redlined communities especially.
 For more information go to France’s campaign page.

 Jackson formally held this same seat from 1995-2012 but ended up resigning after being found guilty of mishandling $750,000 in campaign funds and serving 30 months in jail.
 Jackson supports building a third service airport in the Chicago Southland area.
-Jackson said he will fight for [aid medical leave as well as affordable healthcare and higher wages.
-As well as advocate for high-speed internet especially in rural communities.
+Jackson said he will fight for medical leave as well as affordable healthcare and higher wages.
+He is and advocate for high-speed internet especially in rural communities.
 Jackson also said a priority of his will be expanding the number of mental health professionals.
 For more information go to Jackson’s campaign page.

 Occupation: Attorney and law professor.